mm80843/T3.5/docs/Benef/PBN__Benef_69.md

 # __Reduced carbon emissions__

-## Name of the Benefit

-Changes in social practices, such as reduced travel and increased remote work, contribute to reducing carbon emissions.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in promoting behavioral change leads to reduced carbon emissions and a more sustainable society.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_69.md)